top of page

 SEARCHING FOR ANNA MAY WONG

 In the documentary short Searching for Anna May Wong, the filmmakers hit a creative wall midway through production.
-They had gathered a wealth of interviews but struggled to pinpoint the story they wanted to tell.
-I was brought in to rescue the project.
-After reviewing over 50 hours of footage, I chose to focus on one central character, Natasha Liu, whose journey paralleled the struggles faced by many Asian American actors in Hollywood.
-Just as Anna May Wong battled for recognition in the early days of the industry, today's Asian American actors continue to confront similar challenges.
-By refining the narrative, I was able to craft a story that felt both timely and significant, delivering the final cut in under a month—and earning a promotion to director.
+They had gathered dozens of interviews but struggled to find the story’s heart.
+I was brought in to revive the project.
+After reviewing more than 50 hours of footage, I chose to center the narrative on Natasha Liu, whose journey echoed the struggles of many Asian American actors in Hollywood.
+Just as Anna May Wong fought for recognition in the industry’s early days, today’s actors face similar challenges.
+By honing the narrative, I shaped a story that felt both timely and resonant—delivering the final cut in under a month and earning a promotion to director.